 The model schematic can be found in Figure 4.1.
 The model grouped EDSS scores into whole-unit increments, with patients transitioning between states annually over a lifetime horizon.
-Over time, a patient's EDSS score either increased (reflecting progression) or remained stable, but it did not decrease (reflecting improvement).
-Patients could experience progression, MS-related death, or all-cause death, and those who discontinued treatment followed best supportive care transitions reflecting the natural history of the disease.
+Over time, a patient's EDSS score either increased (reflecting progression), remained stable, or decreased (reflecting improvement).
+Patients could experience progression, improvement, MS-related death, or all-cause death, and those who discontinued treatment followed best supportive care transitions reflecting the natural history of the disease.
 Patients were assumed to continue with tolebrutinib for a lifetime.
 Scenario analyses examined various stopping rules such as reaching non-ambulatory status (i.e., EDSS score ≥7).